kamax-matrix/mxisd/docs/faq.md

 In its default configuration, mxisd does not talk to the central Identity server matrix.org to avoid leaking your private data and those of people you might know.

-mxisd [can be configured](features/identity.md#lookups) to talk to the central Identity servers if you wish.
+[You can configure it](features/identity.md#lookups) to talk to the central Identity servers if you wish.

 ### So mxisd is just a big hack!
 I don't want to use non-official features!
 mxisd primary concerns are your privacy and to always be compatible with the Matrix ecosystem and the Identity service API.